MANGGARAI

 Todo traditional village

-Follow the Trans Flores Road further west an take the turn off to Todo and Wae Rebo.
+Follow the Trans Flores Road further west and take the turn off to Todo and Wae Rebo.
 The road is small but good these days and it takes 35 minutes to get there.
 In Todo a guide/citizen awaits you in sarung and he will take you to the traditional houses and starts the explanation in singsong English (although I tried to communicate in Indonesian).
 Not really a boost for this tourist attraction.
 The original residents have already moved years ago from the traditional houses.
 Entrance fee is Rp 65.000 for foreigners (May 2023) however when you enter a house you are supposed to pay for a donation again.

-Rebo is one of the highlights I did not yet visited myself.
+Wae Rebo, traditional village is one of the main attractions of Flores and has become more and more popular in the last few years, not to say a big hype.
+It is a traditional village secluded in the mountains.
+Wae Rebo is one of the highlights I did not yet visited myself.
 I made it to Denge via Todo in 2018 and once again via the south coast via Nangalili in 2019.
-Both times mainly to check roads and
+Both times mainly to check roads and traveling times to get there.

-same route by motorcycle can be done in 5,5 to 6 hours.
+Coming from Labuan Bajo there are two options.
+Via Todo by car it is around 6,5 hours to Denge.
+The same route by motorcycle can be done in 5,5 to 6 hours.
 There is also a road via Nangalili on the south coast.
-This wil take 4 to 5 hours.
-From Denge you have to walk uphill and this will take 3
+This wil take 4 to 5 hours but somet

-to 5 hours depending on physical condition and weather.
+Denge is the startingpoint, for the trekking to Wae Rebo.
+From Denge ojekdrivers take you a few kilometers uphill.
+Then you start the trekking 2,5 to 4 hours depending on physical condition and weather.
 Experiences are different.
 Some people have to give up halfway (or earlier) as the trekking is too heavy.
-Some people find the place too touristy.
+Other people find the place too touristy.

-Note: sometimes tourists do not want a porter/guide with the reason they are traveling on a budget.
-I strongly advise not to go alone, eg without a porter/guide.
+However I strongly advise not to go alone, eg without a porter/guide.
 Although the track is spacious enough there are no signs and as the trail is through forest and on high elevation weather conditions can change quickly.

 Apart from Ruteng, trips come more popular starting in Labuan Bajo (and I think Wae Rebo has become popular precisely because of the increase of tourists in Labuan Bajo) although it takes more time coming from Labuan Bajo.
-Tourists can overnight at the village in one of the traditional houses and sleeping on the floor with a maximum of 30 people for a steep Rp 325.000 per person, plus Rp 20.000 for the ceremony.
-So if you travel/go alone the expenses are around Rp 650.000 total.
-If you can share the porters fee with other people it will be a bit cheaper.

 There two options to overnight the night before.
 You can stay at Wae Rebo Lodge in Dentor for Rp 250.000 per person.
 They also will arange the porter for you.

+Tel +6285239344046 or +62 81237121903 (both mobile).
 In Denge (20 to 30 minutes from Dintor) you can overnight at the homestay of mr. Blasius Monta tel. +6281339350775 for Rp 200.000 night/person.

-The other thing is to consider to go there or not is that the villagers are infected by the hordes of tourists in the months of June, July, August and September and tourism will take over traditional life in Wae Rebo.
+Another thing is to consider to go there or not is that the villagers are infected by the hordes of tourists in the months of June, July, August and September and tourism will take over traditional life in Wae Rebo.
 You also can choose for a hike in one day.
 You still need to pay a fee of Rp 200.000 per person!
 This is best done when coming from Ruteng.
 Start from Ruteng early morning around 6 am, followed by the hike and then downhill for 2 hours so you can stay in one of the two guesthouses.
 A (very long) daytrip from Ruteng is possible as well.

-If you want to visit a traditional village on Flores there are some good alternatives which are less touristy and businesslike.
 Try Belaraghi on the way from Bajawa to Ruteng for example or maybe Tololela south of Bajawa near the Inerie volcano.

 How to get there?